 - It can increase exposure to your blog (if you have an author byline)

-Let me get something straight – I am not suggesting that you work on so-called “content farms” (such as Elance and oDesk).
+Let me get something straight: when I say you should be ready to start on modest pay, I am not suggesting that you work on so-called “content farms” (such as Text Broker, Elance and oDesk).
 Quite the opposite in fact.
-There is no reason that a reasonably competent writer can’t work on something real – something rewarding.
-Something that you will be able to display in your portfolio with pride.
+There is no reason that a reasonably competent writer can’t work on something real; something rewarding; something that you will be able to display in your portfolio with pride.

 I am talking about finding work where you will be valued — where you will be able to further your skills and connections.
 I have never worked for a content farm and I never will.
 It’s just not necessary.

-The first thing to bear in mind is that when it comes to finding work, you may have to throw a lot against the wall in order to find something that sticks.
-I submitted quite a few applications to get both of my writing jobs.
-Once you have a good template letter set up it only takes a few minutes to submit an application, so don’t be afraid to get stuck in and send out a whole load.
+The first thing to bear in mind is that when it comes to finding work, you have to throw a lot against the wall in order to find something that sticks.
+I submitted quite a few applications to get my first couple of writing jobs.
+Once you have a good template pitch set up it only takes a few minutes to submit an application, so don’t be afraid to get stuck in and send out a whole bunch.
 What’s the worst that can happen?

 - Something that interests you